-In July 2012 I was appointed to the position of Head, Bronfman Business Library at York University Libraries.
+In July 2012 I was appointed to the position of Head, Bronfman Business Library at York University Libraries for a five year term.
 This library, based in the Schulich School of Business, serves all business programs on campus.
 Previously I was the Business Librarian and Information Literacy Librarian (2010-12), and before that, and since 2003, I had the title of Business Librarian.

 Before working at York University I was Business/Economics & Special Projects Librarian (1999-2003) at Wilfrid Laurier University in Waterloo, Ontario.